zewei/qsoc/doc/en/format.typ

 ==== Reset Reason Recording
 <soc-net-reset-reason>
-Reset controllers can optionally record the source of the last reset using Per-source sticky flags with bit vector output.
+Reset controllers can optionally record the source of the last reset using sync-clear async-capture sticky flags with bit vector output.
 This implementation provides reliable narrow pulse capture and flexible software decoding.

 ===== Configuration
 Enable reset reason recording with the simplified configuration format: